 The first day of my new workout when I did a jumping jack, I was reminded quickly why I don’t do jumping jacks.
 My bladder didn’t handle it well.
 Thank goodness I started wearing leakproof underpants during all my workouts.
 They not only absorb leakage, but sweat as well.
 Better safe than sorry!
 Now I don’t skip any workout moves and I even do the jumping jacks.
 Be sure to click over and see which brand I like the best for exercise.

 13. I Want to Be a Good Example

-After a week of exercising, my toddler started noticing.
+After a week of exercising, my daughter started noticing.
 She’d say, “Exercise, mama?”
 Some days I let her join me for the ending stretches and she loves following along with the video.
 I want to be a good example of healthy living for my children.
 Exercise is a daily thing, no excuses.
 Good eating is important, whether you’re young or old.
 I want my kids to know that.
 And I have to live it out for them because they are watching.

 14. My Body is Different Than It Was 20 Years Ago